yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 ##### 6.7.2 PACF for AR(p)

-> In general, the "partial" correlation between two variables is the amount of correlation between them which is not explained by their mutual correlations with a specified set of other variables.
-For example, if we are regressing a variable Y on other variables X1, X2, and X3, the partial correlation between Y and X3 is the amount of correlation between Y and X3 that is not explained by their common correlations with X1 and X2.

 Similar to ACF, the PACF tells us the number of ```AR``` terms that should be used for forecasting.
 If the ```partial autocorrelation``` is **significant** at lag ```k``` and not significant at any higher order lags, then this suggests that we should try fitting an **autoregressive** model of order ```k```.

 ```python